xp44mm/FSharpCompiler.Docs/FSharpCompiler.Docs/Flex and Bison/yacc.md

 ### Textual Positions of Tokens

 If you are using the @n-feature in actions to keep track of the textual locations of tokens and groupings, then you must provide this information in `yylex`.
 The function `yyparse` expects to find the textual location of a token just parsed in the global variable `yylloc`.
 So `yylex` must store the proper data in that variable.
 The value of `yylloc` is a structure and you need only initialize the members that are going to be used by the actions.
-The four members are called first line, first column, last line and last column.
+The four members are called `first_line`, `first_column`, `last_line` and `last_column`.
 Note that the use of this feature makes the parser noticeably slower.

 The data type of `yylloc` has the name `YYLTYPE`.

 ### The Error Reporting Function yyerror

-The Yacc/Bison parser detects a parse error or syntax error whenever it reads a token which cannot satisfy any syntax rule.
+The Yacc/Bison parser detects a *parse error* or *syntax error* whenever it reads a token which cannot satisfy any syntax rule.
 A action in the grammar can also explicitly proclaim an error, using the macro `YYERROR`.

 The Yacc/Bison parser expects to report the error by calling an error reporting function named `yyerror`, which you must supply.
 It is called by `yyparse` whenever a syntax error is found, and it receives one argument.
 For a parse error, the string is always "parse error".